KevinDinh/SQL/README.md

 # SQL
-This is all my public SQL codes stores
+This is all my public SQL codes stored.